Prioritizing Retirement Savings

 Once you’ve put enough in your 401(k) to qualify for the full employer match and you’ve stashed away money in an HSA, consider saving even more in your 401(k).

-“I’d go the full boat,” Thompson says, because any additional amount you save, up to the annual maximum (generally $19,500 for 2021, with a projected amount of $20,500 for 2022) is done on a pre-tax basis, and your earnings grow on a tax-deferred basis.
+“I’d go the full boat,” Thompson says, because any additional amount you save, up to the annual maximum is done on a pre-tax basis, and your earnings grow on a tax-deferred basis.

 Also, Thompson says, a 401(k) or other similar retirement savings plans is portable.
 Even if you change jobs, you typically have the option to transfer it directly to your new employer’s plan or to consolidate it in an individual retirement account (IRA) while your funds keep growing with no immediate tax consequences.

 A 401(k) is not the only way to save, of course, and there are limits, too.
-If your plan allows for after-tax contributions you may be able to save more.
-For example, the 415(c) defined contribution plan maximum annual additions for all sources is projected to increase from $58,000 to $61,000 in 2022.2
+If your plan allows for after-tax contributions, you may be able to save more.

 Also, your employer’s plan may impose a lower limit on contributions than the law allows.
 If you are a manager, owner, or highly compensated employee, the plan might limit your contributions so that it passes certain required tests.